Speech and Language Therapy (Including Year Abroad)

 A: Knowledge and understanding

-A1: Critical understanding of the scientific knowledge base of speech & language therapy practice, including its gaps, uncertainties, defining features, contexts and the evolving nature of speech & language therapy
+A1: Systematic understanding of the scientific knowledge base of speech & language therapy practice, including some of its gaps, uncertainties, defining features, contexts and the evolving nature of speech & language therapy.

 A2: Significant understanding of the theories, principles and concepts underpinning current professional activity.

-A3: A highly developed understanding of the political, cultural and professional issues that hinder and facilitate team working.
+A3: A well-developed understanding of the political, cultural and professional issues that hinder and facilitate team working.

-A4: Critical understanding of psychological processes and the role of self in the therapeutic process of speech and language therapy
+A4: Advanced understanding of psychological processes and the role of self in the therapeutic process of speech and language therapy.

-A6: Extensive, detailed knowledge and understanding of one or more aspects of speech and language therapy practice, informed by current research and scholarly activity
+A6: Detailed knowledge and understanding of one or more aspects of speech and language therapy practice, informed by current research and scholarly activity.

-A7: A critical understanding of speech and language therapy research
+A7: Conceptual understanding of current speech and language therapy research.

 Learning methods

-A1-A5 are achieved through enquiry based learning sessions; fixed resource sessions including-lectures and seminars, which introduce material in a structured manner with opportunity for class discussion; small group interactive skills development sessions; workshops; individual assignment and group work, utilising enquiry based approaches.
+A1-A5 are achieved through lectures and seminars and tutorials, which introduce material in a structured manner with opportunities for class discussion; small group interactive skills development sessions; workshops; individual assignments and group work, utilising enquiry-based approaches.
 A5 is further supported by directed personal reflection of critical incidents and through tutorial support and supervision.
-A6 & A7 are achieved through group work, course assignment, literature review and research proposal, case studies, placement experience and tutorials.
-A8 is achieved through the year abroad module
+A6 & A7 are achieved through group work, course assignments, work on the dissertation, case studies, placement experience and tutorials.
+A8 is achieved through the year abroad module.

 Assessment methods